ooni/spec/backends/bk-005-ooni-run-v2.md

 By design, we don't specify a delete operation.
 This is because we want to ensure there is a permanent record of all OONI Run links that ever existed.

-We might however add support for rendering certain OONI Run links ineffective from the perspective of the application (i.e. making them not trigger any test runs).
+A certain OONI Run link can rendered ineffective by setting the `is_archived` flag to true.
+In this case the OONI Run link still remains available, but it will not lead to tests being initiated.

 ## 4.1 CREATE a new OONI Run link